 You can also start Softimage and set the workgroup to a given path at startup.
 For example:

 xsi -w $wglocation

-An alternative way of managing workgroups is to store the workgroup paths to which you want to connect in a file called workgroup_path.data and then place this file in the Data folder of the Softimage installation (Factory) location or User location.
-Softimage automatically scans these locations at startup and if this file is found, Softimage will connect to the workgroup path of each entry it finds.
+An alternative way of managing workgroups is to store the workgroup paths to which you want to connect in one or more files with a .wkg extension, and then place these files in the Data folder of the Softimage installation (Factory) location or User location.
+Softimage automatically scans these locations at startup and if any .wkg files are found, Softimage will connect to the workgroup path of each entry.

 Click Move Up or Move Down until the workgroup is in the desired position.
 Remember that the first workgroup in the list is the default path for new elements.
 It is also the only workgroup where you can install or uninstall .xsiaddon files.

 On the Workgroups tab of the Plug-in Manager, click to remove the check next to the workgroup's path.
 This is equivalent to placing an exclamation mark (!) at the beginning of the workgroup's path in your Data Management preferences.